liuyehcf/BlogSource/_unposts/Interview.md

     > IP addressing assigns unique numerical identifiers (IP addresses) to network devices, enabling communication, while subnetting divides a network into smaller subnetworks for better efficiency and IP address management.

 1. What is a router?
 How does it work in a network?
+    > A router is a network device that connects multiple devices within a network and forwards data packets between them based on their IP addresses, enabling communication between different networks.

 1. What is the purpose of ARP (Address Resolution Protocol)?
+    > ARP maps IP addresses to MAC addresses on a local network, enabling devices to communicate by finding the MAC address associated with a specific IP address.

 1. Explain the difference between a hub, switch, and a router.
+    > A hub broadcasts data to all devices, a switch selectively sends data to the intended recipient, and a router connects networks and directs traffic based on IP addresses.

 1. What is the purpose of DNS (Domain Name System)?
+    > DNS translates domain names to IP addresses, enabling users to access websites using human-readable names rather than numerical IP addresses.

 1. What is DHCP (Dynamic Host Configuration Protocol)?
 How does it work?
+    > DHCP assigns IP addresses automatically.
+Devices request an address, and the DHCP server provides one for configuration.

 1. What is NAT (Network Address Translation)?
 1. What is the difference between a firewall and an IDS (Intrusion Detection System)?
 1. What is the purpose of SSL (Secure Sockets Layer) and TLS (Transport Layer Security)?